check-spelling-sandbox/temurin-build/RELEASING.md

 4. Run the renamed job twice, first one will fail due to empty repository, 2nd run should succeed.
 5. Add the Adoptium.md "marker" text file to both branches "dev" and "release".

-When the repository has been created, a few changes to the codebase will be necessary where the code references a jdk version but not it's new update version.
+When the repository has been created, a few changes to the codebase will be necessary where the code references a jdk version but not its new update version.
 I.e. `jdk11` became `jdk11u` when it was moved to an update repository.

 *If a product is to be moved to an update repository, follow these steps in chronological order to ensure our builds continue to function:*